tbreuss/html-boilerplate/README.md

 # HTML Boilerplate

-This is my personal HTML boilerplate.
-It is ideal for simple websites, MVPs, prototyping, or testing new ideas.
+HTML Boilerplate is a simple HTML template based on Pure.css that can be used for small websites, MVPs, prototypes or for testing new ideas.

 <https://tbreuss.github.io/html-boilerplate/>

 ## Features

 - based on [Pure.css](https://purecss.io)
-- ideal for up to ten pages
+- ideal for small websites
 - responsive and mobile first
 - 5ths and 24ths based grid
 - horizontal-to-vertical menu with hamburger